SFTtech/nyan/doc/nyan.md

 ## WTF?

-**nyan** is a hierarchical stronly typed key-value store with patch functionality and inheritance
+**nyan** is a hierarchical strongly typed key-value store with patch functionality and inheritance

 ## Design goals